 What can a sports injury specialist or doctor do?

-- Consider the possibility of a metatarsal stress fracture (often pain on passive stretching indicates tendinitis, but pain when the toes are pulled outwards might indicate a stress fracture).
+A professional will assess the injury and confirm the diagnosis ruling out the possibility of a metatarsal stress fracture.
+Often pain on passive stretching indicates tendinitis, but pain when the toes are pulled outwards might indicate a stress fracture.

 A doctor may prescribe anti-inflammatory medication such as ibuprofen although this should not be taken if the patient has asthma.
 If it is a long term problem a steroid injection may be given although repeated injections to tendons can weaken the tendon.
 In very rare cases surgery is performed.